cloudfoundry/pmc-notes/Buildpacks/2015-07-27-buildpacks.md

 * Work continues on support for Hardware security devices.
 (Safenet Luna security provider)
 * Not much work remains in the backlog, next up is migration to Concourse

-## Update on core Buildpacks and rootfs (Mike Dalessio)
+## Update on core Buildpacks and `rootfs` (Mike Dalessio)

 __Recent work__

 Released ruby-buildpack v1.6.0, php-buildpack v4.0.0, python-buildpack v1.5.0, nodejs-buildpack v1.5.0 and staticfile-buildpack v1.2.1, which all contain CF-specific precompiled binaries.
-(The go-buildpack uses Google-built binaries and we're OK with this.)
+(NB the go-buildpack uses Google-built binaries and we're OK with this.)

-Released binary-buildpack v1.0.1 which contains Michael Fraenkel's PR for Diego compatibility.
+Released binary-buildpack v1.0.1 which contains Michael Fraenkel's (IBM) PR for Diego compatibility.

 Released go-buildpack 1.5.0 with a Godeps upgrade and removal of the custom python interpreter (now uses rootfs python).